N-dori/agwa/README.md

 This project includes backend tests like, payload validation, classification logic, and retrieval of alerts using pytest.
 These tests covers the basic API functionality and also focus on production-critical scenarios to ensure strong code.

 In addition I added tests which I think can be valuable in the real-world:
-A test for timestamp which are out of order ,a test to ensures the system responds correctly with (400 or 422) when malformed JSON is submitted.
+A test for timestamps which are out of order, A test to ensures the system responds correctly with (400 or 422) when malformed JSON is submitted.

+**Extra test**
-**Extra test for Persistent issues - not-yet-implemented in code - test checks if a unit remains in a Needs Attention state for more than 3 hours. which can point a malfunction in hardware, beacuse system needs to fix it as soon as it discovers bad readings
+for Persistent issues - not-yet-implemented in code - the  test checks if a unit remains in a Needs Attention state for more than 3 hours. which can point a malfunction in hardware, because system needs to fix it as soon as it discovers bad readings

 To run tests for the backend project follow these steps:
 Open your terminal and go to the backend directory: